There are three phone line options for Hotels; ISDN, Phone Line+ and SIP. However, ISDN is slowly being phased out, to be switched off in 2025.

 As previously mentioned, ISDN is being phased out.
 From September 2023 you will no longer be able to purchase any additional ISDN phone lines.
 Between April and December 2025, there will be a forced migration period before they switch them off.

 This means you can still use ISDN phone lines until September 2023 but since it is out-dated technology, it is worth looking at alternatives, now, especially if you have plans to grow.

-SIP is fast becoming the best alternative to ISDN; SIP is cheaper on a per-line basis, it offers flexibility and control over your phone numbers and quicker to install.
+SIP is cheaper on a per-line basis than ISDN and, it offers flexibility, control over your phone numbers and they are quicker to install.

 SIP uses virtual phone lines, created over your internet connection rather than physical wires.

 Most people will see SIP and SIP Trunking and wonder what the difference is;

 - Session Initiation Protocol (SIP) is the set of rules that allows you to initiate and terminate a communication session, whether it’s a voice call between 2 people or multiple calls between a whole team, using an IP address.

 - SIP trunking is the service that allows you to put this protocol into use on a public network.